arc53/DocsGPT/README.md

 </p>

 <p align="left">
   <strong><a href="https://docsgpt.arc53.com/">DocsGPT</a></strong> is a cutting-edge open-source solution that streamlines the process of finding information in the project documentation.
-With its integration of the powerful <strong>GPT</strong> models, developers can easily ask questions about a project and receive accurate answers.
+By integrating powerful <strong>GPT</strong> models, developers can effortlessly pose questions about a project and promptly receive accurate answers

 Say goodbye to time-consuming manual searches, and let <strong><a href="https://docsgpt.arc53.com/">DocsGPT</a></strong> help you quickly find the information you need.
 Try it out and see how it revolutionizes your project documentation experience.
 Contribute to its development and be a part of the future of AI-powered assistance.
 </p>